Tenure Track Position in Mechanical Engineering

 - a teaching statement (maximum 2 pages);

-- names of three individuals who may be contacted for references.
+- names and contact information of three individuals who may be contacted for references.

 Please note that all qualified candidates are encouraged to apply; however, applications from Canadians and permanent residents will be given priority, in accordance with Canadian immigration regulations.
 Candidates must therefore indicate in their application if they are a permanent resident or citizen of Canada.

-Confidential inquiries can be directed to the Chair of the Department Hiring Committee (DHC), Dr. Sharareh Taghipour at email@example.com.
+Any confidential inquiries about the opportunity can be directed to the DHC Chair, Dr. Sharareh Taghipour at firstname.lastname@example.org.

-Indigenous candidates who would like to learn more about working at Ryerson University are welcome to contact Tracey King, Indigenous Human Resources Lead at firstname.lastname@example.org.
+Indigenous candidates who would like to learn more about working at Ryerson University are welcome to contact Tracey King, Miigis Kwe, the Indigenous Human Resources Lead and the Founding Co-Chair of the First Nations, Métis and Inuit Community Group at email@example.com.

-For any confidential accommodation needs in order to participate in the recruitment and selection process and/or inquiries regarding accessing the Faculty Recruitment Portal, please contact Laurie Shemavonian, HR Advisor at email@example.com.
+For any confidential accommodation needs in order to participate in the recruitment and selection process, please contact Laurie Shemavonian, HR Advisor at email@example.com.

 Faculty Job Postings